 - Sarcoma originates from the connective or bone tissue

-- Carcinogens (agents which can cause cancer).
-Examples of carcinogens include UV radiation, X-Rays, certain chemicals, environmental toxins, cigarette smoke.
+- Carcinogens (agents which can cause cancer): Examples of carcinogens include UV radiation, X-Rays, certain chemicals, environmental toxins, cigarette smoke.

-- Viruses such as feline leukemia virus.
+- Viruses: In particular, feline leukemia virus.

 Cancer symptoms will vary depending on the location and part of the body affected by cancer.
-Some common symptoms may include:

-- Change in bowel or bladder habits (constipation, diarrhea etc)
+- Change in bowel or bladder habits (constipation, diarrhea etc.)

 - Loss of appetite